The cure & the controversy

 McCallum spent the rest of the week diffusing the oil in her home and observing the effects it had on her.
-She says she began to sense the oil’s calming qualities was not only working for her, but her pets as well.
-That got her interested to look deeper.
+She says she began to sense the oil’s calming qualities were not only working for her, but for her pets as well.

-McCallum began taking courses and researching more about the products.
+She began taking courses and researching the products.

 “Now I am completely and utterly passionate about them,” she says.
 “I will use them over Western medicine as much as I can.”

-Chamzuk and McCallum turned their passion for essential oils into a business in 2013, working together as distributors for Young Living.
+Chamzuk and McCallum turned their passion into a business in 2013, working together as distributors for Young Living.

 “It’s been go-go-go ever since,” Chamzuk says.
-“We do a lot of travelling, talking and just really – just you know what – just telling people there is another way.”
+“We do a lot of travelling, talking and … just telling people there is another way.”